gkskillz/karenanderic/README.md

 # KarenAndEric.com

-This is the source code for the website karenanderic.com.
+The source code for the [karenanderic.com](karenanderic.com) wedding website.